locnnil/workshop/docs/how-to/debug-workshop-issues.rst

 List tasks in a change
 ----------------------

-When the problematic change is found, list its *tasks* to see the cause:
+When you have found the problematic change, list its *tasks* to see the cause:

 .. code-block:: console